 From time to time, in connection with factoring agreements, our Parent sells certain of our trade accounts receivable without recourse to third-party purchasers in exchange for cash.
-In 2024, 2023 and 2022 the Parent sold trade accounts receivable of the Business and received cash proceeds of \$339 million, \$370 million and \$103 million, respectively.
-The discounts on the trade accounts receivable sold during the periods were not material and were recorded within other income (expense), net in the Combined Statements of Operations.
-No factored receivables were outstanding as of June 28, 2024, and \$70 million of factored receivables remained outstanding as of June 30, 2023.
+In 2023 and 2022, the Parent sold trade accounts receivable of the Business and received cash proceeds of \$370 million and \$103 million, respectively.
+The discounts on the trade accounts receivable sold during the periods were not material and were recorded within other income, net in the Combined Statements of Operations.
+As of June 30, 2023, and July 1, 2022, the amount of factored receivables that remained outstanding was \$70 million and \$89 million, respectively.